 Total coliform bacteria monitoring is used to track microbial quality in the water distribution system.
 Everett collects 120-125 samples per month.
 Not more than 5 percent of the monthly total can be positive for total coliforms.
-0 total coliforms were detected in Everett in 2019.
+0 total coliforms were detected in Everett in 2022.

-Cross Valley Water collects 20 Samples per Month, we had no samples in 2019 with positive coliform presence.
+Cross Valley Water District collects 20 samples per month for a total of 240 annually, we had 0 (zero) samples in 2022 with positive coliform presence.